Is it actually possible to travel to the Galapagos on a budget?

 There are some local restaurants offering more complete breakfasts in the $4-$6 range.
 Be sure to get the set breakfasts for the best value.
 The only problem is that these cafes and restaurants often aren’t open early enough before a day tour or ferry.
 So such places are better options for leisurely mornings.
 Try the bolon (a ball of plantains & cheese), a personal favorite of mine!
 Descanso Del Guia (by the ferry docks in Puerto Ayora) sells them to-go in a plastic bag for $2 which is nice if you’re in a hurry.
 Or sit down there for a full breakfast for a few bucks more.

 Another cheap breakfast option we can recommend in Puerto Ayora is the outdoor café at the ferry docks.
-The friendly guy behind the counter will make you a simple yet great grilled cheese sandwich plus a coffee for $2.50.
+The friendly guy behind the counter will make you a simple, yet great, grilled cheese sandwich plus a coffee for $2.50.
+It’s the perfect pre-ferry breakfast snack.

 How To Drink in the Galapagos on a Budget